GLFC-WET/hydroweight/README.md

 Internally, the `lulc` polygons are rasterized using `distance_weights` as the template.
 This basically treats the columns as if they were individual numeric raster layers.
 Landscape statistics are calculated accordingly (e.g., distance-weighted mean).
-Those pixels falling within the region of interest, `roi = tg_O_catchment`, for each distance-weighted raster in `tw_test_1` (all weighting schemes, see above).
+Those cells falling within the region of interest, `roi = tg_O_catchment`, for each distance-weighted raster in `tw_test_1` (all weighting schemes, see above).
 See `?hydroweight_attributes` for `loi_`- and `roi_`-specific